oddcamp/frontend-manual/README.md

 ### Preprocessor

-We use SASS as the standard for all of our styling needs.
+We use SASS as the standard for our styling needs.

 ### Methodology